 • Is it like going to choir practice and rehearsing for a performance?

 Very much no. It’s more along the lines of a pub jam session – you turn up, sing (or listen), drink, sing/listen some more and maintain a healthy level of enjoying yourself throughout.
 No ‘rehearsing’, no ‘performing’, just a bunch of people making music together.

 • Do I need to be able to read music?

-Yes, you do need to have reasonably good sight singing ability/experience to get the most out of the event.
+Yes, you do need to be a pretty confident sight singer to get the most out of the event.
+(We don’t sit in sections so you may find yourself in among other voice parts, though you can always move to find someone singing the same part!)
 Ideally, you’ll also be familiar with how this style of music ‘works’.

 However, anyone who doesn’t read music or who doesn’t want to join in is still very welcome to turn up and listen instead; we’ve had great feedback from people who have said that it’s an amazing surround sound experience!

 • Do I need a good singing voice and is there an audition?

 No audition at all – these are self-selecting come and sing events, so as long as you are happy that you know what you are doing and that you can hold your line alongside other singers then that’s all that’s required.